ai-sports23/ai-sports23.github.io/index.md

 - [The 3rd Artificial Intelligence in Sports (AI-Sports) Workshop](https://ai-sports22.github.io/)
 - [AI-Sports '21: 2nd International Workshop on Artificial Intelligence in Sports](https://oz.nthu.edu.tw/~d917904/AI-Sports21.html)
 - [2020 IEEE International Workshop of Artificial Intelligence in Sports (1st AI-Sports)](https://2020.ieeeicme.org/www.2020.ieeeicme.org/index.php/workshops/index.html#Workshop1)

-## **Submission**
-- Please refer to the submission site for submission policies.
-- Please submit your paper via the link: https://cmt3.research.microsoft.com/ICMEW2023.
-You will have to choose the 4th International Workshop on Artificial Intelligence in Sports as your track.
-Submissions can be of varying length and no longer than 6 pages, including all text, figures, and references.
-There is no distinction between long and short papers, but the authors may themselves decide on the appropriate length of the paper.
-All papers will undergo the same review process and review period.

 ## **Important dates**
 - Submission deadline : April 13